duarte3333/Evolutionary_Algorithms_Project/README.md

 ## Project overview
 This Java simulation uses evolutionary algorithms to find the best patrol distribution for a galactic empire.
 It simulates natural selection to evolve patrol allocations, minimizing time spent suppressing rebellions.
-The simulation ensures diversity through reproduction, mutation, and even simulated epidemics!
+The simulation ensures diversity through reproduction, mutation, and even simulated epidemics.
 This project shows how such algorithms can solve complex scheduling problems in dynamic environments.

 ## What is an Evolutionary Algorithm?